-With its new “Asia to global” mandate, AUM is hoping to help drugs, that are originated or developed in Asia, be developed more cost-effectively and conquer global markets.
+As part of its “Asia to global” mandate, AUM is implementing a number of measures to reduce development costs, improve conversion rates and help drugs that are originated or developed in Asia conquer global markets.

 “Historically, drugs have taken the route from West to East.
 We want to reverse engineer that and see more drugs going from East to West.
 We have seen some truly first-in-class research emerging from this region and believe that by providing the right commercial conditions, we can make a valuable contribution to the global oncology drug market.”